Latest on the Air Quality Plan

 The last 2 plans have been ruled inadequate by the courts.
 The final plan was published on 26 July 2017.

 Why is this important?

-Friends of the Earth has set out a plan for clean air everywhere, outlining the steps government should include in its final Air Quality Plan.
+Friends of the Earth set out a plan for clean air everywhere outlining how the government could end toxic air pollution for good.

 - A plan to end illegal air pollution in 2018

 - A diesel scrappage scheme to help people shift to clean vehicles

 - Changes to road tax to deter diesel use

 - A comprehensive network of plug-in points for electric vehicles by 2025

 - Huge investment in public transport, walking and cycling routes